-a.
 Bayara Holding Limited

-During the year, the Group through its 100% owned subsidiary Snacking and Ingredients Food Holding Company Limited (SIFCO) acquired 100% shares of Bayara Holding Limited, in accordance with the terms and conditions of Share Purchase Agreement for a cash consideration of SR 975 million.
+During the year 2021, the Group through its 100% owned subsidiary Snacking and Ingredients Food Holding Company Limited (SIFCO) acquired 100% shares of Bayara Holding Limited, in accordance with the terms and conditions of Share Purchase Agreement (SPA) for a cash consideration of SR 975 million.
 The related formalities were completed on October 13, 2021.

-The acquisition has been accounted for using the acquisition method under IFRS 3 - Business Combinations.
-The Group is currently in the process of allocating the purchase consideration to the identifiable assets, liabilities and contingent liabilities acquired.
-Accordingly, the Group has provisionally accounted for the transaction based on the provisional fair values of the acquired assets and liabilities as of the acquisition date.
+The acquisition has been accounted for using the acquisition method under IFRS 3 - Business Combinations, and accordingly, the assets acquired and liabilities assumed are recorded at estimated fair vales at the acquisition date.